The Glendale Raptors re-signed Connor Cook for the 2020 Major League Rugby season. The 28-years-old back row is 6’3″and 218 lbs.

 While at ASU, the team won the USA Rugby National 7s Championship in 2012 and in 2013.
 They also advanced to the USA Rugby D1A National Championship, losing to BYU in 2012.
 Connor also was recognized as a Collegiate All-American in 2014.
 He graduated in 2016 with a Bachelor of Science Degree in Exercise Science.

 Connor returned to Colorado and is employed as a strength and conditioning specialist in Centennial, Colorado since 2016.
 He has played with the Glendale Raptors since 2016 and was signed for the inaugural Major League Rugby season in 2018.
-His physical play in the back row will continue to be an asset for the team in 2019.
+His physical play in the back row continues to be an asset for the team.